 According to BLK + GRN, "all Black artisans are carefully chosen by Black health experts who know what an all-natural product truly looks like."
 They're providing a service to Black Americans looking for products that do-good — and for all Americans to support Black artisans.

-When you shop the curated products from BLK + GRN, you're supporting Black-owned businesses and ensuring that your home is filled with products that are plant-based, sustainably made, and cruelty-free.
+When you shop the curated products from BLK + GRN, you're supporting Black-owned businesses and ensuring that your home is filled with products that are plant-based, sustainably made, ethically made, and cruelty-free.